sqlcipher/sqlcipher/README.md

 - 100% of data in the database file is encrypted
 - Good security practices (CBC mode, HMAC, key derivation)
 - Zero-configuration and application level cryptography
-- Algorithms provided by the peer reviewed OpenSSL crypto library.
-- Configurable crypto providers
+- Support for multiple cryptographic providers

 ## Compatibility